 - Easy-to-follow calendar for gradually building up your personal disaster supplies kit.

 10 Things Employees Can Do to Prepare at Work (American Red Cross)

 - You spend a lot of time there – you need to be ready at work, not just at home .

 How much to have, how to store it, and how to use it when the lights go out.

 - Like the rest of life, disasters require paperwork.
 Here's what you should have .

 Where is everybody?
 Where should they go?
 Whom should they call?
 Work it out ahead of time.

 - Disasters are even harder on older people.
-These are some things to think about as you make your plan.
+Some things to think about as you make your plan.